 We understand that traffic, car issues, ride-sharing and other situations outside of a student's control may cause that student to be late to school.
 A late to school infraction will be assessed for students who arrive after the published start of school.
-A parent phone call to inform school of situations that cause a student to be late to school does not excuse the late-to-school infraction.
 Our policy allows two late-to-school infractions per quarter to accommodate those types of situations.
 Students are to report directly to the main office if they arrive late to school.
 Families will receive an automated phone call should their student be marked as Late To School (LTS).